 #2 Expert in countless contrasting fields of study

-An engineer is one-day solving differential equations on a chalkboard.
-Then the next thing you know, they’re doing all of the following:
+Imagine an engineer, one day solving differential equations on a chalkboard, and the next thing you know, they’re:

 - Playing politician

-- Single-handedly designing and developing the tech to combat global warming
+- Single-handedly designing and developing tech to combat global warming

-- Reverse engineering the biological effects on humans from global warming
+- Reverse engineering the biological effects of global warming on humans